sundials-codes/sundials-manyvector-demo/README.md

 3. The new flexible SUNDIALS [SUNLinearSolver](https://sundials.readthedocs.io/en/latest/sunlinsol/index.html)
-   interfaces, to enable streamlined use of problem specific and scalable linear solver libraries e.g., *hypre*, MAGMA, and NVIDIA cuSPARSE.
+   interfaces, to enable streamlined use of problem specific and scalable linear solver libraries e.g., SuiteSparse and MAGMA.

 ## Model Equations